DrAdamRoe/cloud-variations/README.md

 `gcloud services enable cloudbuild.googleapis.com`

-Note that this step is a little bit finnicky.
+Note that this step is a little bit finicky.
 If you have errors here, there is likely a problem with the credits or billing.
 You may have to go into the console and associate the credits you have received with this new project.

 ![gcloud billing account for project not found](./documentation/glcoud-projects-enable-cloudbuild.png)